Standard Wrench Sizes and Socket Sizes in Order

 7/8"-9 1-5/16" 34 mm

 As you can see, many metric and SAE sizes overlap.
-If you’re in a pinch, some close metric equivalents can be used on SAE bolts and vice versa.
+If you're in a pinch, a close metric equivalent can sometimes substitute for an SAE wrench - but always prefer the exact match to protect the fastener.

 Socket Drive Size Recommendations